 - receive private lessons, chamber music coaching, and mentoring from Festival musicians.

 - study and work for a month with internationally acclaimed Bach Festival musicians in one of the most scenic areas in the world.

 - receive a stipend, round-trip airfare (within North America), and housing.

-Participate in or have a graduate or undergraduate degree in performance.
+Applicants should participate in or have a graduate or undergraduate degree in performance.